CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 ```

-Now we will run something that requires little bit more privilidge than this.
+Now we will run something that requires little bit more privilidges than this.
 We have an nginx container to showcase that.

-Let's start by taking a look at out deployment yaml
+Let's start by taking a look at the deployment yaml

 ```yaml
 $ cat privileged/nginx.yml